ryanthommes/ART-151_Project1/README.md

 [View](https://ryanthommes.github.io/ART-151_Project1/)

 Exclusion Worm is a generative drawing using color exclusion and noise.
-It uses color blending (exclusion mode) on the overlapping shapes to create a sort of psychedelic effect.
+It uses color blending (exclusion mode) on the overlapping shapes to create a sort of kaleidoscope effect.

 Press 'a' and 'd' to add and delete a 'worm'.